gudipatinrao/Application/README.md

 --------------------------------------------------------------------------------
 Factor 2 - Dependencies: Explicitly declare and isolate dependencies
-    Additional code libraries used by the applications are declared in the POM.xml Factor 3 - Configuration data: Store environment-specific configurations in environment variables (Litmus test can we make this code repository opensource) DB URL /Credentials stored in Secrets and made available to container as environment variable Factor 4 - Backing services: Treat backing services as remotely attached resources
+    Additional code libraries used by the applications are declared in the POM.xml

+Factor 3 - Configuration data: Store environment-specific configurations in environment variables (Litmus test can we make this code repository opensource)
+    DB URL /Credentials stored in Secrets and made available to container as environment variable

+Factor 4 - Backing services: Treat backing services as remotely attached resources

+Factor 5 - Build, release, run: Strictly separate build and run stages
+    Maven compile the source code , and the container image is produced from the compiled artifact.
+    The immutable container image is deployed to each environment.

 Other Factors like Portbinding etc. are implicitly taken care by Openshift.